 Veteran roadie Dave Griffin was reflecting yesterday on ‘a life on the road’ and the challenges facing wanna-be Rock’n’Roll legends these days.

 “It was ‘a simpler time’, he sighed, “a time when you didn’t need to climb a ladder to reach a TV that’s mounted just below the ceiling of your room.”

-“All you had to do back then was pull the plug, haul the set over to the window and let go!
-And if he wasn’t able to manage it on his own, then somebody else would have lent a hand.”
+“All you had to do back then was pull the plug, haul the set over to the window and let go!”

-“But nowadays, it’s a lot trickier?” he said, surveying the small screen fixed to the wall of the coffin-sized room of Tommy Pigeon, lead guitarist with Belturbet outfit, Belter Beyond.
+“Nowadays, it’s a lot trickier?” he said, surveying the small screen on the wall of the coffin-sized room of Tommy Pigeon, lead guitarist with Belturbet outfit, Belter Beyond.

-“The standard flat-screen, mounted just under the ceiling, poses an entirely different set of challenges?
+“The standard flat-screen, mounted high up on the wall, poses an entirely different set of challenges?
 All due respect to the man but assuming he had a screwdriver and, assuming he had a ladder and, assuming he managed to get up there…can you see Keef keeping his balance while he unscrewed it, disconnected the cables and made it down off the ladder?
 Not a chance!
 Sadly, people don’t think these things through when they talk about how tame bands are these days…”

-“To sum up,” he added, “It’s all very well to criticize but…Keith Richards never had to throw a flat-screen TV out of his hotel window.
+“To sum up,” he added, “It’s all very well to criticize but…Keith Richards never had to throw a flat-screen TV out of his hotel window.”